 Online Microbiology for Health Professions

-This online microbiology class is a one-semester course designed to meet the microbiology prerequisite for students who are applying for admission to health profession programs.
+Microbiology, BIOL 1020, is a one-semester upper-level undergraduate online course designed to meet the microbiology prerequisite for students who are applying for admission to health profession programs.
 Most students taking this course will have an undergraduate degree.
-This Microbiology course online will emphasize the concepts that are a necessary groundwork for courses the student will take in their professional studies, and will also emphasize medically important bacteria, fungi, helminths, protists, and viruses.
+This online Microbiology course will emphasize the concepts that are a necessary groundwork for courses the student will take in their professional studies, and will also emphasize medically important bacteria, fungi, helminths, protists, and viruses.

 Topics covered in Microbiology for the health professions include: